Yin Yoga Poses for Beginners

 - Retain the pose for a few breaths and then release.

-Benefits: Sphinx pose helps to tone the spine, and firms the buttocks.
+Benefits: The sphinx pose helps to tone the spine, and firms the buttocks.
 It also aids in stretching the chest and shoulders.
 A great pose for the ones who sit all day long.

 - Begin the pose by lying on your stomach.